AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/metadata-rules/metadata-rules-concept.md

 *       PV is defined as a string literal.
 In this example, it refers to the Pine Valley Wind Farm.

-*       As defined, this metadata rule captures streams for all turbines for Active Power in the Pine Valley Wind Farm.
+*       As defined, this metadata rule creates metadata for streams coming from turbines for Active Power in the Pine Valley Wind Farm.

    In addition to being applied to any existing streams, a metadata rule captures any matching streams that are subsequently added to the selected namespace.
 You can edit a metadata rule.
 The modified rule may then capture a different set of streams.